Haabee-theArik1/AWS-FINALIZED-PROJECT/README.md

 I choose VPC lita_project, and subnets: lita_project-subnet-public1 to go with the inbound rules and outbound rules. when assigning public IP it will be on diable, it was enable by me to match with the subnnets and VPC.
 ![VPC, SUBNET AND ENABLE](https://github.com/Haabee-theArik1/AWS-Web-Application-Project/blob/main/VPC%2C%20SUBNET%20and%20ENABLE.gif)
 # Security group and configure storage
-Since the security group has already been created by me all i just did was to select my own security group and cnfigure setting is 8 gp2
+Since the security group has already been created by me all i just did was to select my own security group and configure setting is 8 gp2
 ![Attaching security group with ec2](https://github.com/Haabee-theArik1/AWS-Web-Application-Project/blob/main/Attaching%20security%20group%20with%20ec2.gif)
 # Instances launch successfully
 ![ Launch Instances successfully](https://github.com/Haabee-theArik1/AWS-Web-Application-Project/blob/main/Instances%20launch%20successfully.gif)